Edb83/snake/README.md

   - `setCanvasSize` checks that the canvas height is divisible by the total number of tiles along the y axis and, if not, reduces the canvas height until it is and sets the canvas width accordingly
   - `setTileSize` uses the canvas width and set number of tiles to calculate
   - `recalculateAssets` uses the former sizes and coordinates of game pieces and multiplies them up by the new tile size calculated using the three other key functions
-- This means the gameBoard can control the various coordinates of game pieces and ensure they are within safe ranges so that it can determine collisions
+- As a result, the `gameBoard` object can control the coordinates of the various game pieces and ensure they are within safe ranges for the `game` object to detect collisions

 **Spark gravity and velocity not scaling to canvas size**

-- Once the canvas and game objects were responsive to the available viewport, a new issue became apparent where sparks would fall very quickly on a small screen and very slowly on a large screen.
-This was due to using static gravity and velocity
+- With all game objects now responsive to the available viewport, a new issue arose whereby sparks would fall very quickly on a small screen and very slowly on a large screen.
+This was due to using static gravity and velocity variables
-- To resolve this the `dynamicOutput` function was used to adjust both spark gravity and velocity by multiplying the dynamic tile size (from `setTileSize`) with a set ratio (`tileToSparkGravityRatio` and `initialTileToSparkDRatio`)
+- To resolve this, the `dynamicOutput` function was written to adjust both spark gravity and velocity by multiplying the dynamic tile size (from `setTileSize`) by a set ratio (`tileToSparkGravityRatio` or `initialTileToSparkDRatio`)
-- To add a sense of progress, the `tileToSparkDRatio` increases by `tileToSparkDRatioIncrement` every time food is eaten
+- To add a sense of progression/achievement for the player, the `tileToSparkDRatio` increases by `tileToSparkDRatioIncrement` every time food is eaten
 - To add some randomness to spark behaviour, `dynmicSparkGravityMultiplier` and `dynamicOutputMultiplier` increase the upper ranges of these random calculations

 **Game time played not taking pause into account**

-- Discovered after leaving a game paused for several hours and returning to see a surprising message on gameover, it was clear that using `Date.now()` on start and end of game was not the best way of recording a game length
+- Discovered after leaving a game paused for several hours and returning to see a surprising message on game over, it was clear that using `Date.now()` on start and end of game was not the best way of recording each game's length
-- Resolved by adding the `stopWatch` object and starting the timer on `game.play()`, stopping on `game.stop()` and resetting on `newGame()`
+- This was resolved by adding the `stopWatch` object and starting its timer on `game.play()`, stopping on `game.stop()` and resetting on `newGame()`

 **Audio not working on iOS**

 - Initially used `<audio>` HTML element to play game audio, which worked fine on desktop but had lots of issues on iOS Safari - most noticably a lag in the sounds being played
-- The HowlerJS library was used to handle Web Audio API and allowed sounds to be played on iOS perfectly
+- The HowlerJS library was used to handle Web Audio API and allowed sounds to be played perfectly on iOS
 - The iOS 14 update introduced a new issue with sound on iOS Safari causing a play error.
 This was resolved by changing the audio file types from wav to webm, with mp3 used as a fallback.
 This appears to have again resolved the issue and greatly reduced the file size of the game

 <span id="testing-unresolved"></span>